-Depth of flooding for each structure was entered into the TWDB BCA Input Workbook for the 25-year, 100-year, and 500-year events for existing and with-FMP conditions.
+Depth of flooding for each structure was entered into the TWDB BCA Input Workbook for the 2year, 5-year, 10-year, 25-year, 50-year, 100-year, 250-year, and 500-year events for both the existing and the FMP conditions.

 The TWDB BCA Input Workbook includes flood damage-by-depth values for residential homes and commercial buildings in Texas.
 With each flood depth, there is a corresponding flood damage associated with the type of structure.
-The workbook sums the individual damages for all structures to provide a comparison of damages before and after implementation of the FMP for each of the three flood events.
+The workbook sums the individual damages for all structures to provide a comparison of damages before and after implementation of the FMP for each of the eight flood events.
+For this analysis, the workbook was also used to account for street flooding and low water crossings (LWC) based on flood depths, daily traffic, and time delays for detour.